 What to know after receiving the vaccine:

-Both COVID-19 vaccines stimulate a strong immune response that may cause mild and temporary symptoms in many individuals for 1-3 days.
+The COVID-19 vaccines stimulate a strong immune response that may cause mild and temporary symptoms in many individuals for 1-3 days.
 These are normal signs that your body is building protection:

 - pain and swelling at the injection site